OpenBankProject/Hello-OBP-OAuth1.0a-IOS/README.md

 password: qwerty
 (contains one bank account)

-You can also setup your own instance of the API and point this app to your instance in this demo, instrucations to do this below.
+You can also setup your own instance of the API and point this app to your instance in this demo, instructions to do this below.

 ## Screenshots